 MOTION ADOPTED UNANIMOUSLY

 Mr. Simpler then discussed the need for an Investment Guideline Review Working Group.
-He solicited the Board to become involved in the process to clean up the Guidelines, noting Mr. Black and Mr. Karia had already volunteered.
+He solicited the Board to become involved in the process to “clean up” the Guidelines, noting Mr. Black and Mr. Karia had already volunteered.
 Ms. Messick, Mr. Flynn and Mr. Engle also volunteered.
 Mr. Marvin stated he would like to get involved only as the committee nears their final conclusions.
 Mr. Simpler thanked the Board members for volunteering and said OST would soon distribute a schedule.

 Mr. Simpler updated the Board on the Investment Advisor RFP.
 He said the contract with Credit-Suisse legally ends at the end the calendar year.
-Mr. Simpler stated the RFP process begins the end of August to either reengage Credit-Suisse or to select their successor.
+Mr. Simpler stated the RFP process begins the end of August to either re-engage Credit-Suisse or to select their successor.
 Mr. Simpler solicited Board members to be part of the Selection Committee and added that Mr. Karia had already volunteered.
 Mr. Marvin stated he would be involved in final selections.
 Mr. Simpler stated the RFP was in draft form and would be posted within ten days.
 Mr. Flynn said he volunteered to be part of the Selection Committee.

 Mr. Flynn asked Mr. Simpler if the RFP would include a Scope of Services defined by the Board, or if it included a solicitation to the respondents for alternate options.
 Mr. Simpler said the RFP allows the option to make suggestions on how to lower the cost or provide more value than what was being requested, and the Scope of Services included options that may or may not be included as part of the final selections through the RFP process.
 Mr. Simpler clarified the arrangement is for a three-year term engagement to begin January 1, 2016.